CloudBase Resources Migration Guide

 2. Deploy Cloud Function Code

-Deploy cloud function in target environment:
+Deploy cloud functions in the target environment:

 # Deploy specified function